pixelhed/magento-config-exporter/README.md

 Magento Config Exporter

-Magento Config Exporter is a command-line tool that extracts selected Magento configuration values from the database and saves them as YAML files.
+Magento Config Exporter is a command-line tool that extracts selected Magento configuration values from the database and saves them as structured YAML files.

 It is designed for cases where you configure modules in the Magento Admin, then want to export those settings into version-controlled files for later reuse or import on another environment.